 This competition has two phases: public and private.

-Precision(k) is the precision calculated over the first k objects.
+Precision(k) is the precision calculated over the first k objects,

-The total score is:
+The final score is:

-When Nc is the number of categories.
+When Nc is the number of labels.

 Start: Sept.
 1, 2018, midnight